mikolgawk/Finite-Temperature-MLIP-Benchmark/README.md

 - `pet-oam-xl` — `dtype=torch.float32` pinned explicitly.
 - `orb-v3-direct`, `pet-omat-xl` — present only in the updated tree.

-MACE and ORB do **not** differ in this stage: the paper catalog runs them at `default_dtype='float32'` and `precision='float32-high'`, matching the updated tree, so the two timing sets are taken at the same precision.
+MACE and ORB do **not** differ in this stage: the paper model config file runs them at `default_dtype='float32'` and `precision='float32-high'`, matching the updated tree, so the two timing sets are taken at the same precision.